What is agile?

 Kanban is similar to Scrum.
 Its origins are in inventory management.
 Its principal difference to Scrum is that it’s concentrates more on work “flow” than timeboxed product delivery.

-SAFe has grown rapidly in popularity with many as it seeks to address agile in very large IT situations.
+Scaled Agile Framework (SAFe) has grown rapidly in popularity with many as it seeks to address agile in very large IT situations.
 LeSS (Large Scale Scrum) is also attempting to address this area.

 Lean Six Sigma